This post may contain affiliate links. Please see my disclosure policy for details.

 This escalated and ‘wreckers’ would even entice ships to shore with a false beacon or navigation light.
 Once the ship came into the bay and was wrecked on the rocks, the smugglers would loot the ship and some would kill the men on board.

-If you were in the illegal business of smuggling or wrecking, it was a hanging offence.
+If you were in the illegal business of smuggling or wrecking, it was a hanging offense.
 So it was a dangerous game to play.

 They would usually hide the contraband in caves on the shoreline or in the Cornish pubs away from the authorities.